DavidStinson/test/types-of-scope-js/README.md

 ## Function (local) scope

 When a function is executed, a new scope is created for that function.
-All variables declared inside the function, regardless of whether they are declared with var, let, or const, are within that function's scope.
+All variables declared inside the function, regardless of whether they are declared with `var`, `let`, or `const`, are within that function's scope.

 Variables in a function's scope only exist while the function is executing, unless the function creates a closure.
 Closures are a topic for another day.